 World Economic Forum Cyber Risk Framework and Maturity Model: Originally published in 2015, the WEF framework bears similarities to the NIST RMF in its subjectivity.
 Where the FAIR model is more data drive, the WEF framework relies on human decisions to determine the probability of risk.

 Digitization and concern around consumer information have shifted information security leaders from the periphery to an integral business function.
-Information is the new currency, and security leaders need to effectively partner with the CEO in order to mitigate an organization’s risk while empowering, not hindering, business growth and innovation.
-Risk quantification gives security leaders the means to map risks associated with a strategy to business outcomes as well as dollars and cents.
-While we are still in the early days of this emerging field, 2019 will be a pivotal year for the field.
-As more CEOs become proactive in overseeing their security program, security leaders will need a tool to convey that information effectively and integrate all risk data.
+Information is the new currency, and security leaders need to effectively partner with the CEO in order to mitigate an organization’s cyber risk while empowering, not hindering, business growth and innovation.
+Cyber risk quantification gives security leaders the means to map risks associated with a strategy to business outcomes as well as dollars and cents.
+We are in a pivotal moment for cyber risk quantification.
+As more CEOs become proactive in overseeing their security program, security leaders will need tools to convey that information effectively and integrate all risk data.
+These tools are already starting to take shape in the form of cyber risk quantification software and tools - the most powerful of which, we would argue, empower teams to apply the cyber risk management framework that delivers the most value to the organization.
 With a standard set of tools to communicate risk, security and business leaders can adopt a common language to secure their organizations.